NgWJ422/hpc_assignment/README.md

+Here's the revised `README.md` with the requested additions included in a professional and technically accurate manner:

+---

 # Heterogeneous Execution with SYCL on CPU and GPU

-*Group Members*:
+**Group Members**:

 * Ng Wei Jie
 * Wee Mao Phin
 * Lee Zhao Tian

-*Course*: BERR4223 – High Performance Computing
+**Course**: BERR4223 – High Performance Computing
-*Assignment Topic*: Heterogeneous Execution with SYCL
+**Assignment Topic**: Heterogeneous Execution with SYCL

 ---

 ## Overview

 This project is part of our coursework for the High Performance Computing module.
-The objective is to implement and benchmark a parallel computation task using *SYCL 2020* and *Intel oneAPI, targeting heterogeneous execution across CPU and GPU devices.
-The kernel selected for this project performs an **element-wise arithmetic square root operation*.
+The objective is to implement and benchmark a parallel computation task using **SYCL 2020** and **Intel oneAPI**, targeting heterogeneous execution across CPU and GPU devices.
+The kernel selected for this project performs an **element-wise arithmetic square root operation**.

 ---